-In a story spanning heartache and humour, Marie Williams writes about her family’s journey with an illness – the ‘Green Goblin’ – that slowly debilitates her husband, Dominic, in both body and mind.
-He is in his early forties.
+In a story spanning heartache and humour, Marie Williams writes about her family’s journey with a terminal illness – the ‘Green Goblin’ – that slowly debilitates her husband, Dominic, in both body and mind.
+People assume ‘this only happens to old people’ but he is in his early forties.
 Green Vanilla Tea is a story about love and life, in a world where so much is amiss, written as an offering of hope for their two teenage sons.

 Marie’s writing started out as a spontaneous response to grief.
 Amidst the demands of caring for Dominic and parenting her sons, writing gave her time to pause.

 It held still the paradox, where life was both empty and full, together and falling apart and the simplest things were the most extraordinary.

 She wrote of love, loss and finding hope in inexplicable times.

 This creative act of family storytelling went on to become an award winning memoir, “a story about love: a tale of a strange place – the real world – in which green goblins and hope find a way to live together.”